Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 - 1 pound of picked pasteurized jumbo lump crab meat

 - Old Bay seasoning to taste

 For the Italian Fries and Toppings:

 - 6 leaves of green leaf lettuce

-Next, in skillet on low heat with 1 tbs butter add in chopped peppers, shallots and garlic and cook for 4-6 minutes.
+- Next, in a skillet on low heat with 1 tablespoons butter add in chopped peppers, shallots, and garlic and cook for 4-6 minutes.

-While it is chilling add the sliced potato chips to 1/4 C olive oil on high heat and cook until crispy, but not burnt.
-Set aside on paper towel to dry.
+- While it is chilling add the sliced potato chips to 1/4 C olive oil on high heat and cook until crispy, but not burnt.
+Set aside on a paper towel to dry.

-In the mean time simply add all ingredients for the aioli in a bowl and mix well.
-Once everything is done simply plate of the dish.
+- In the meantime simply add all ingredients for the aioli in a bowl and mix well.
+Once everything is done simply add in the ingredients to a plate.